Olingo-dev/Olingo/CONTRIBUTING.md

 ### 6. Submit a Pull Request

-Once your changes are ready, submit a pull request (PR) to the `main` branch of the repository.
+Once your changes are ready, submit a pull request (PR) to the `canary` branch of the repository.
 In your PR description:
 - Clearly explain what you’ve done and why
 - Link to any relevant issue numbers (e.g., `Fixes #123`)
 - Provide any additional context that may be helpful for reviewers